 Kartarpur Corridor inauguration: Sunny Deol to be part of official Jatha

-Kartarpur Corridor inauguration: Sunny Deol to be part of official Jatha, say reports

 New Delhi, Nov 07: Actor-turned-politician and BJP MP from Gurdaspur, Sunny Deol, would reportedly be the part of the official Jatha that would visit Gurdwara Darbar Sahib in Pakistan and attend the Kartarpur Corridor inaugration.